- 500g block all-butter shortcrust pastry, thawed if frozen

 A member of the legume family, broad beans are pretty hardy and adaptable - they grow in most…

-- 12 basil leaf, plus extra for scattering
+- 12 basil leaves, plus extra for scattering

 - 300ml pot double cream